Exceptions faculty and students can use

-Unlike the fair use exemption, which can be applied to various kinds of works and to various uses, the TEACH Act exemption applies only to the performance and display of works in distance learning scenarios, such as UBlearns course sites.
-The requirements are numerous and technical, which is why you may have already used this exemption without knowing it.
-Because there are so many requirements, institutions often subscribe to TEACH Act compliant products for faculty to use on learning management systems like UBlearns.
+Unlike the fair use exception, which can be applied to various kinds of works and to various uses, the TEACH Act exception applies only to the performance and display of works in distance learning scenarios, such as UBLearns course sites.
+The requirements are numerous and technical, which is why you may have already used this exception without knowing it.
+Because there are so many requirements, institutions often subscribe to TEACH Act compliant products for faculty to use on learning management systems like UBLearns.
 Here are UB's TEACH Act compliant products for the performance and display of copyrighted films:

 - For documentaries and other educational films: Kanopy

 - For feature films: Swank Digital Campus

 - Other streaming media resources from the University Libraries